RUSS TOBIN IN HOLLYWOOD

 But for newcomers, Los Angeles is not just a city of tinsel dreams, but also a city of mystery - if Russ doesn't find the right exit from the freeway system soon, he may never reach the beach or the amorous air-hostesses at all...

 So Tobin makes it to Hollywood and promptly gets himself arrested.
-Air-Hostess Sam gets him out of jail and the inevitable shag occurs - not before Russ gets jealous of her relationship with "Harold" - which turns out to be the cat!
-Russ gets arrested AGAIN the next day and meets Air-Hostess #2 Barbie.
+Air-Hostess Sam gets him out of jail and Russ of course shows his thanks in the way he knows best - but not before he gets jealous of her relationship with "Harold" - which turns out to be the cat!
+It seems like Russ used up all his luck in the previous book as he promptly gets himself arrested AGAIN the next day and meets Air-Hostess #2 Barbie.
 She takes him to a wild swinging Hollywood party held by the latest rock-star phenomenon "Little Bo Creep".
 Russ isn't really enjoying the party and at one point describes it as a "cuntish cauldron"!
-Then he meets a girl and has some sex - she disappears and he meets another girl who takes to him to see a blue movie.
-Just as they are about to get down to the business - Russ realises that she is a FELLA!
+(Possibly one of Stan's greatest ever turns-of-phrase?)
+Then he meets a girl and discusses Chaucer with her.
+Nope, of course he doesn't really.
+He gets her into bed.
+She then disappears and he meets ANOTHER girl who takes to him to see a blue movie (You seriously wonder why Russ isn't just a little bit sick of this happening to him so often).
+Just as they are about to get down to business - Russ realises that she is a FELLA!
 As free-thinking as our hero may be - that is NOT ON so he storms out.
-Shortly after this he gets arrested AGAIN, and the book ends with his first contact with the Hollywood Agent and possible stardom??
+Shortly after this he improbably gets arrested for the THIRD time, and the book ends with his first contact with the Hollywood Agent and possible stardom??

 Not until Page 73 - but we can forgive Russ - he's just had a 13 hour trans-atlantic flight and been arrested.
-He does well to pull at all!
+He does well to be in the mood at all!

 Shockingly NO vodka tonics at all in this episode.
 On the plane he gets in the Yankee mood by drinking Budweiser with his new flight companion Matt Holden.